We've independently reviewed this article to make sure it's as accurate as we can make it.

 - A furnace can be used to heat multiple rooms at once

 So which is more practical?
-A furnace is more practical because it can heat multiple rooms at once.
+A furnace is more practical because it can heat multiple rooms at once, and it will not take up extra floor space in each room.
 You can also keep the doors inside the house open without suffering any loss of heat.
-A furnace will not take up extra floor space in each room.

 What about a space heater?